dcarrillo/digaws/README.md

 # digaws

-The digaws lookup tool displays information for a given IP address (v4 o v6) or a CIDR, sourced from the AWS official IP ranges.
+The digaws lookup tool displays information for a given IP address (both v4 and v6) or a CIDR, sourced from the AWS official IP ranges.
 In order to save bandwidth and time this tool requests the [AWS IP ranges](https://ip-ranges.amazonaws.com/ip-ranges.json) and keeps a cached version until a new version is published.